Manish5360/Manish5360/README.md

 - 👋 Hi, I’m Manish Kumar
-- 👀 I’m an UI UX Designer and a ex-Front End Web Developer and
+- 👀 I’m an UI UX Designer and a Front End Web Developer
 - 📫 You can mail me at manishjangra4@gmail.com